|All rights reserved.

 |THE RAILROAD STRIKE OF 1877

-and ended some 45 days later, after it was put down by local and state militias, and federal troops.
-Labor unions were not involved; these were
+some 45 days later, after it was put down by local and state militias, and federal troops.
+Labor unions were not involved; these were spontaneous outbreaks in

-the first robber barons, suggested that the strikers should be given "a rifle diet for a few days and see how they like that kind of bread."
-However,
+barons, suggested that the strikers should be given "a rifle diet for a few days and see how they like that kind of bread."
+However, local law enforcement

 Tablet on present Allegheny County Court House commemorating the